Augmented virtual double categories: Pointwise horizontal composites

 which shows that $(J \hc H)$ is small.
 For the second isomorphism here recall from \exref{small V-profunctors} that each $J(\dash, y)$ is a left Kan extension along $A_y \subseteq A$: the isomorphism follows from the fact that the latter factors as a Kan extension along $A_z \subseteq A$ as a consequence of the ``pasting lemma'' for Kan extensions, see e.g.\ Theorem~4.47 of \cite{Kelly82}.
 We can now conclude that $(J \hc H)$, as defined above, exists in $\ensProf\V$; that it forms the pointwise composite of $J$ and $H$ there follows from applying the lemma below to the locally full embedding $\ensProf\V \hookrightarrow \enProf{\V'}$ which, as follows from \exref{restrictions of small profunctors}, preserves cartesian cells. \end{example}

-Besides reflecting restrictions (\lemref{locally full and faithful functors reflect cartesian cells}) locally full and faithful functors reflect horizontal composites. \begin{lemma} Any locally full and faithful functor $\map F\K\L$ (\defref{full and faithful functor}) reflects (weakly) cocartesian paths, that is a path $(\phi_1, \dotsc, \phi_n) \in \K$ is (weakly) cocartesian whenever its image $(F\phi_1, \dotsc, F\phi_n)$ is (weakly) cocartesian in $\L$.
+Besides reflecting restrictions (\lemref{locally full and faithful functors reflect cartesian cells}), locally full and faithful functors reflect horizontal composites. \begin{lemma} Any locally full and faithful functor $\map F\K\L$ (\defref{full and faithful functor}) reflects weakly cocartesian paths, that is a path $(\phi_1, \dotsc, \phi_n) \in \K$ is weakly cocartesian whenever its image $(F\phi_1, \dotsc, F\phi_n)$ is weakly cocartesian in $\L$.
+Likewise $F$ reflects horizontal cocartesian cells, i.e.\ horizontal composites.

-If moreover $F$ preserves cartesian cells then it reflects (right/left) pointwise cocartesian paths as well. \end{lemma}
+If moreover $F$ preserves unary cartesian cells then it reflects (right/left) (pointwise) cocartesian paths as well. \end{lemma}

 Pointwise cocartesian paths are coherent in the following sense. \begin{lemma} If the path $\ul \phi = (\phi_1, \dotsc, \phi_n)$ is right pointwise cocartesian then any path of the form $(\phi_1, \dotsc, \phi_n')$, as in \defref{pointwise cocartesian path}, is again right pointwise cocartesian.
 An analogous result holds for (left) pointwise cocartesian paths. \end{lemma} \begin{proof} Let $\map fY{X_{nm_n}}$ be as in \defref{pointwise cocartesian path}; that is $H_{nm_n}(\id, f)$ and $J_n(\id, f)$ exist.
 Let $\map gZY$ be any morphism such that $H_{nm_n}(\id, f)(\id, g) \iso H_{nm_n}(\id, f \of g)$ and $J_n(\id, f)(\id, g) \iso J_n(\id, f \of g)$ exist, where the isomorphisms follow from the pasting lemma for cartesian cells (\lemref{pasting lemma for cartesian cells}).
 Consider the unique factorisation $\phi_n''$ in \mbox{$\phi'_n \of (\id, \dotsc, \id, \cart) = \cart \of \phi_n''$}, as in \defref{pointwise cocartesian path} but for $\phi'$, where the cartesian cells define $H_{nm_n}(\id, f)(\id, h)$ and $J_n(\id, f)(\id, h)$ respectively; we have to show that $(\phi_1, \dotsc, \phi_n'')$ is cocartesian.
 To see this consider the following equation where, in each composite, the bottom cartesian cell (denoted `c') defines a restriction along $f$ and the top cartesian cell (also denoted `c') defines a restriction along $g$, and where the identities follow from the definitions of $\phi_n''$ and $\phi_n'$ respectively.